 Some teams or individuals may be more vulnerable to attack than others based on their specialty or level of access.
 Network administrators, managers, and anyone handling payroll or customer data may need additional training and attention.

-Use strong passwords — It’s important to use strong passwords are less likely to be decrypted by hackers in a data breach.
+— It’s important to use strong passwords that are less likely to be decrypted by hackers in a data breach.
 We have published information about how to choose a strong password for more details.

 The most important thing to remember is that creating a workplace culture of